Computational Materials Science Centers and Projects around the World

 This Center intends to develop open-source software and carry out experiments in partnership with labs at Stanford University and the University of California, Berkeley.
 The open-source software, materials simulation and experimental data generated by the center will be distributed to the science community.

-- Center for Predictive Simulation of Functional Materials at ORNL, led by Paul Kent
+- Center for Predictive Simulation of Functional Materials (CPSFM), at ORNL, led by Paul Kent

-- A new center at LBNL, led by Steven Louie
+- Center for Computational Study of Excited-State Phenomena in Energy Materials (C2SEPEM), at LBNL, led by Steven Louie

 - A center funded by NIST: Center for Hierarchical Materials Design (CHiMaD)